101 · Question #199

 When a node-level monitor fails, all pool members residing on that node are marked unavailable regardless of any passing pool-level monitors.

-- A. A passing pool-level HTTP monitor alone is not sufficient; the node-level ICMP monitor failure makes the node unavailable, which cascades to all pool members on that node.
+A passing pool-level HTTP monitor alone is not sufficient; the node-level ICMP monitor failure makes the node unavailable, which cascades to all pool members on that node.

-- B. Only the 2 pool members whose corresponding nodes fail the ICMP monitor are affected; the remaining pool members on passing nodes continue to receive traffic normally.
+Only the 2 pool members whose corresponding nodes fail the ICMP monitor are affected; the remaining pool members on passing nodes continue to receive traffic normally.

-- C. 'Disabled' is an administrative state set intentionally by an operator via the management interface, not a state resulting from a monitor failure.
+'Disabled' is an administrative state set intentionally by an operator via the management interface, not a state resulting from a monitor failure.

-Concept tested.
-F5 BIG-IP monitor hierarchy and cascading node unavailability
+Concept tested: F5 BIG-IP monitor hierarchy and cascading node unavailability

 Topics